Deepak1793/kavita/React/session.md

 - Create MovieList(CustomerList) component as a parent and  Movie(Contacts) as a child component
 - take a data adout a movie having name,main_artist,language,duration,rating from the user and into the movies arrary
 - Retrieve the data from the movies array and display it on the webpage

+# Fetching the data from 3rd party API

+- npm install axios